rangoo94/universal-lexer/README.md

 ## Changelog

+- **1.0.8** - change that current position in syntax error starts from 1 always
 - **1.0.7** - optimize definitions with "value", make syntax errors developer-friendly
 - **1.0.6** - optimized Lexer performance (20% faster in average)
 - **1.0.5** - fix browser version to be put into NPM package properly